 The NOURISHED Method for Self-Care

 Sometimes, in coaching, I sit with someone who is simply TAPPED OUT.
 Life seems to be fighting against them - and winning.
-They're overwhelmed, overstimulated, anxious, and exhausted.
+They're overwhelmed, overstimulated.
+Anxious.
+Exhausted.
 They can’t get out of their own way.
 It’s interfering with their life, work, and relationships.
 It’s so. damn. hard.

 I have been there.
 Life can be that way.